glouppe/info8006-introduction-to-ai/pacman/README.md

 	- The source code of your intelligent agent.
 Complete this [class template](https://github.com/glouppe/info8006-introduction-to-ai/blob/pacman_project/pacman/pacmanagent.py) to do so.
 If you have written separate modules, provide them in a subfolder.
 	- A report in PDF format of 4 pages max.

+The whole project must be done in groups of 2 students (same groups across all parts).
 Submit your deliverables as an archive in the [Montefiore Submission Platform](https://submit.montefiore.ulg.ac.be/teacher/courseDetails/INFO8006/).

 ## Search Agent (Part 1/3)